jonwillits/bcs_web/src/static/content/intro_to_bcs/home.md

 # Brain and Cognitive Science

 ---
-## What is Brain and Cognitive Science
+## What is Brain and Cognitive Science?

 ---
 Brain and Cognitive Science (BCS) is the study of the mind and the brain, using a wide range methodologies and